Check It Out

 Great peace have those who love your law; nothing can make them stumble.

-These are just a few samples of the many shades of meaning in shalom.
+These are just a few examples of shalom's many shades of meaning.
 There are other more nuanced instances as well.
-All seem to point toward a combination of wholeness, wellness and harmony.
+All seem to point toward wholeness, wellness, and harmony.

 Numbers 6:24-26 (NRSV)